yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-master.md

 Default: `false`

+##### --use_client_to_server_encryption

+Use client-to-server (client-to-node) encryption to protect data in transit between YugabyteDB servers and clients, tools, and APIs.

+Default: `false`

 ##### --use_node_to_node_encryption

-Enables server-server or node-to-node encryption between YB-Master and YB-TServer servers in a cluster or universe.
-To work properly, all YB-Master servers must also have their [`--use_node_to_node_encryption`](../yb-master/#use-node-to-node-encryption) flag enabled.
-When enabled, then [`--allow_insecure_connections`](#allow-insecure-connections) flag must be disabled.
+Enables server-server (node-to-node) encryption between YB-Master and YB-TServer servers in a cluster or universe.
+To work properly, all YB-TServer servers must also have their [`--use_node_to_node_encryption`](../yb-tserver/#use-node-to-node-encryption) flag enabled.

+When enabled, then [`--allow_insecure_connections`](#allow-insecure-connections) should be set to false to disallow insecure connections.

 Default: `false`